ruby-amqp/rubybunny.info/articles/connecting.md

 call has several gotchas associated with it:

  * Unintentional file descriptor sharing
- * The fact that a [forked child process only inherits one thread](http://bit.ly/fork-and-threads) and therefore the EventMachine thread is not inherited
+ * The fact that a [forked child process only inherits one thread](http://bit.ly/fork-and-threads) and therefore the network I/O thread is not inherited

 To avoid both problems, connect to RabbitMQ *after* the master process forks workers.
 The master Unicorn process never serves HTTP requests